XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Optimization method 1 - Use `Task`**

-:one:  Modify the method for multitasking
+1️⃣  Modify the method for multitasking

 ```c#
 //function before computes all at once